Pi-transformer: A prior-informed dual-attention model for multivariate time-series anomaly detection: Methodology

 \subsection{Pi-Transformer}

-Anomaly detection in multivariate time series requires models that capture complex time-based relationships while being sensitive to slight deviations from normal behaviour.
-Although transformer architectures are powerful for sequence modelling, they often face challenges with time series data because they lack inductive biases suited for temporal structures.
-In real-world applications, sensor data from industrial settings often shows long-range dependencies and similar patterns on different scales.
-Standard attention mechanisms do not specifically account for these characteristics, as they treat relationships between time steps as equally unconstrained and fail to maintain consistency across scales or phases.

-We tackle this issue by using reconstruction error as a sign of deviation from normal behaviour.
-We introduce a time-normalised prior-alignment weight to guide the interpretation of this error over time.
-Reconstruction error indicates whether the model can produce an observation based on its learned representation.
-However, on its own, it is not a reliable signal for anomalies.
-It can be influenced by harmless variability, such as changes in noise levels, shifts in variance, or rare but typical patterns, leading to false positives.
-On the other hand, some anomalies can be partially reconstructed, resulting in small errors.
-Small phase shifts or timing variations may increase error even if the underlying process has not changed, while coordinated anomalies might mask themselves by matching learned patterns.
-As a result, raw reconstruction error is not consistently adjusted across time, scale, or operating conditions, making it prone to both false alarms and missed detections.

-To resolve these problems, Pi-Transformer uses a dual-pathway attention mechanism: a data-driven series attention learned directly from the data and a physics-informed prior attention that encodes expected timing relationships under normal conditions.
-Their agreement within each window is transformed, through a time-wise softmax, into prior-alignment weights that add up to one.
-Indices that remain phase-consistent with the prior get higher weights, while poorly aligned indices receive lower weights.
-Under normal conditions, the weights are fairly uniform, around $1/L$ per index; however, near disruptions, they focus on the most phase-consistent indices.
+Pi-Transformer (Figure~\ref{fig:modelarc}) uses a dual-pathway attention mechanism comprising a data-driven series attention learned from the data and a prior-informed attention that encodes expected timing relationships under nominal conditions.
+Their agreement within each window is transformed, through a time-wise softmax, into prior-alignment weights that sum to one.
+Indices that remain prior-consistent with the prior receive larger weights, while poorly aligned indices receive smaller weights.
+When the series and prior attentions are well aligned, the weights tend to be less peaked, whereas around disruptions they concentrate on the most prior-consistent indices.
 The resulting time-wise anomaly score, which we refer to as the Energy signal, is defined as

-where $r_i$ is the reconstruction error at time $i$ and $w_i$ is the prior-alignment weight at the same time.
-Here $x_i \in \mathbb{R}^C$ denotes the multivariate observation at time $i$, and $\widehat{x}_i$ its reconstruction.
-Since the weights are normalised within each window, emphasis shifts towards positions that remain phase-consistent.
-Large Energy values arise either when reconstruction error spikes while timing remains nominal (amplitude/shape anomalies), or when timing is disrupted but neighbouring phase-consistent indices still carry elevated error (timing anomalies such as abrupt phase shift, variable lag, or jitter).
-To capture the temporal invariants outlined in Section \ref{sec:problemformulation}, we introduce the Pi-Transformer architecture (Figure \ref{fig:modelarc}), a physics-informed encoder with a linear reconstruction head and a dual-pathway attention mechanism.
-Each window is processed by stacked Transformer layers that generate the two attentions, and the decoder reconstructs the input sequence from the resulting context representations.
+where $r_i$ is the reconstruction error at time index $i$ and $w_i$ is a within-window prior-alignment weight.
+We define